-InstallAware was also the first installer tool to natively support Windows 7 features, such as installation progress updates on the new Windows Taskbar, even when Windows Installer itself did not natively display such progress.
+InstallAware was again the first installer tool to natively support Windows 7 features, such as installation progress updates on the new Windows Taskbar, even when Windows Installer itself did not natively display such progress.
 In addition to this eye candy, InstallAware setups can pin your setups directly to the Windows Taskbar - a feature that is, at the time of this writing, unmatched in any other commercial or open source installation utility.
-Especially with the removal of the Start Menu in Windows 8, pinning applications to the Windows Taskbar is now more important than ever to expose your applications.
+Especially with the removal of the Start Menu in Windows 8.x, pinning applications to the Windows Taskbar is now more important than ever to expose your applications.

 You've worked hard to build your applications - why not give them the best exposure they deserve?
 Only with an InstallAware setup can you pin your applications to this most valuable piece of real estate on end-user Desktops, without them having to form usage patterns or manually pinning your products to the Windows Taskbar.
 What's even better, if your application defines its own custom Jump Lists on Windows, these too will be immediately accessible right from the new Taskbar - propelling your application forward.